mentlesoul/25Fall-CISC486-G3/README.md

 ## Idea Clarity

-**Overview.** A two-player cooperative tower defense game on a grid map.
+**Overview**: A two-player cooperative tower defense game on a grid map.
 Two players defend a shared HQ over LAN.
 Enemies **dynamically re-route** whenever players build/upgrade/sell towers **during a wave**.

 - **Victory**: Survive all waves with **Hearts > 0**.
 - **Failure**: When an enemy reaches HQ, **Hearts** (e.g., start at 20) are reduced by that enemy’s value. **Hearts ≤ 0** = defeat.